 Another advantage of Scala-based development is that it is highly scalable.
 Developers can merge different paradigms and introduce a vast range of features into the development environment while working with this JVM language.

 4. Typesafed Language

-Scala emerges as a good resource in terms of type safety.
+Scala emerges as a good resource in terms of type safety and this is another Scala advantage.
 Besides, it enables you to create your own data types on the top of primitive ones and write a DSL for your project.

 5. Enhanced Quality

 Since a minimum number of code lines are written in the Scala environment, it becomes easier for developers to deliver a bug-free experience, a.k.a, get better results from the Quality assurance process.

 Though Scala primarily targets JVM platforms, it can be a good option for creating software that runs on multiple platforms.

 1. Difficult to Understand

 Since Scala codes are an amalgamation of functional and object-oriented concepts, the information sometimes gets a bit hard to comprehend.